jaamanu/book-store-app/README.md

 In this project, I use a react web application to create a single-page app for a Bookstore

 ## Project web demo link.
-Run npm start in an intergrated terminal in order to start a local live server.
-Or try the
 [Live Demo] (https://bookshelf-web-app.netlify.app/)

 ## Built With